 The views were just spectacular on the lake with the mountains surrounding us and the Victoria Glacier as the backdrop.

-To finish up the this two day itinerary at Lake Louise, we recommend doing one of the Lake Louise hikes that leaves from the shores of Lake Louise.
+To finish up this two-day itinerary at Lake Louise, we recommend doing one of the Lake Louise hikes that leaves from the shores of Lake Louise.

-If you have more time, continue on to Little Beehive or Big Beehive, both are hikes with impressive views.
-The Big Beehive hike takes you to the end of Lake Agnes then up to the top of the Big Beehive with some of the best views looking down over the valley.
+If you have more time, you can continue past Lake Agnes to Little Beehive or Big Beehive, both are hikes with impressive views.
+The Big Beehive hike takes you to the end of Lake Agnes then up to a viewpoint with some of the best views in all of Lake Louise.
 The Little Beehive hike is easier and shorter and also rewards hikers with spectacular views over the valley.

 If you were feeling very ambitious and wanted to see it all, you can hike the entire Beehive Circuit (we describe it fully in this link).
 This Plain of Six Glaciers and the Beehive hike on Alltrails has a map of exactly this.
 It’s 20 km round-trip and 1,140 m elevation gain.
 It would be an epic day of Lake Louise hiking but you’ll get to see it all!

-Another alternative is to spend a day visiting Yoho National Park.
-In Yoho National Park, you can visit Emerald Lake, Natural Bridge, Takakkaw Falls and the Spiral Tunnels.
+Another alternative is to spend a day visiting Yoho National Park, which is so close to Lake Louise that you could just spend one more night there.
+In Yoho National Park, you can visit some of the most incredible natural attractions in the Canadian Rockies, including Emerald Lake, Wapta Falls, Natural Bridge, Takakkaw Falls and the Spiral Tunnels.

 Get all your Banff Park Pass questions answered in our comprehensive post that includes who needs it and where to buy it.